By Somali K Chakrabarti

 An awareness of different styles for managing conflicts can help you to selectively pick your battles and fight for those that matter the most.

-Five styles for conflict management are as identified by Thomas and Kilmann are:
+Five styles of conflict management areas identified by Thomas and Kilmann are:

 Competing, Compromising, Collaborating, Avoiding, and Accommodating.

 Competing – “My way or the highway”